Rudolph Kos

 Rudolph Edward Kos (born April 29, 1945) is a former Roman Catholic priest who was found guilty of sex crimes in the Diocese of Dallas in the U.S. state of Texas.
 In 1998, Kos was convicted of three counts of aggravated sexual assault and sentenced to life in prison.
+Kos was denied parole in 2012 and will not be eligible for another hearing until 2028.

-In April, 1992, a therapist had told officials of the diocese that Kos was a "classic textbook pedophile".
+In April 1992, a therapist had told officials of the diocese that Kos was a "classic textbook pedophile".